Platinocyanide

 Platinocyanide, also known as tetracyanoplatinate (IUPAC), cyanoplatinate, or platinocyanate, is a polyatomic ion with the molecular formula [Pt(CN)4]2−.
 The name also applies to compounds containing this ion, which are salts of the hypothetical platinocyanic acid (sometimes platinocyanhydric acid).

-Barium platinocyanide, Ba[Pt(CN)4] is a phosphor and a scintillator.
-It fluoresces in the presence of x-rays and gamma rays.
+Barium platinocyanide, Ba[Pt(CN)4], is a phosphor and a scintillator.
+It fluoresces green in the presence of x-rays and gamma rays.
 It was important in the discovery of X-rays, and in the development of the fluoroscope.

-One platinocyanide salt, Krogmann's salt (dipotassium tetracyanoplatinate bromide trihydrate), has unusually high electric conductance.
+One platinocyanide salt, Krogmann's salt (dipotassium tetracyanoplatinate bromide trihydrate), has unusually high electronic conductivity, which - at room temperature- resembles metallic conductivity more than polaronic conductivity.